dmluan2712/wordsearch-playsimple-solver/README.md

 The codebase for this repository was primarily generated with **Google Gemini** under guided step-by-step development.

-> **Warning:** The initial prompts below served only as starting points.
-Arriving at the current working state required heavy follow-up prompt engineering, extensive iterative debugging, grid boundary adjustments, and manual code optimization.
+**Warning:** The initial prompts below were only as starting points.
+Arriving at the current working state required heavy follow-up extensive debugging, grid boundary adjustments, and manual code optimization.

 ### Initial Prompts Used